Post-game nutrition recovery for late night games

 Too much focus on body composition

 For many sports, you can’t get away from the fact that body size and composition has an impact on performance.
 For some sports, a bigger body size may be advantageous for performance – for example in basketball.
 As young athletes progress to higher levels and competition gets tougher, there may be a greater need to consider body composition, however great care should be taken with regard to sensitive messaging around body composition for junior athletes.
+A wide range of bodies can be elite competitors – it’s important to remember that.

 Junior athletes need to progress according to their stage of growth.
 Young male athletes are often desperate to gain muscle mass, and although they feel like it is super important right now, there is really no rush.
 A smaller junior athlete may rely on their speed and agility as their performance strengths – just because team mates that may be at a more advanced stage of growth and have more muscle, this may not be the best goal for them.
 Goals should be tailored to individual needs and support existing strengths and genetic potential, and it can be beneficial to seek professional opinion and support, particularly when there are specific needs and sensitivities.